Dallinger/Dallinger/docs/Web-API.md

 **/node/\<participant_id>** [post]
 Create a node for the specified participant.
 The route calls the following experiment methods: `get_network_for_participant(participant)`, `create_node(network, participant)`, `add_node_to_network(node, network)`, and `node_post_request(participant, node)`.
 Returns a json description of the created node as `node`.

+**/notifications** [post/get]
+This is the route to which notifications from AWS are sent.
+It is also possible to send your own notifications to this route, thereby simulating notifications from AWS.
+Necessary arguments are *Event.1.EventType* which can be AssignmentAccepted, AssignmentAbandoned, AssignmentReturned or AssignmentSubmitted and *Event.1.AssignmentId* which is the id of the relevant assignment.
+In addition, Wallace uses a custom EventType of NotificationMissing.

 **/participant/\<participant_id>** [get]
 Returns a json description of the requested participant as `participant`.